Research PapersESEC/FSE 2023

 Q: What should I do if I learn the authors’ identity?
 What should I do if a prospective ESEC/FSE author contacts me and asks to visit my institution?

-A: If you feel that the authors’ actions are largely aimed at ensuring that potential reviewers know their identity, contact the Program Chairs.
+A: If you feel that the authors’ actions are largely aimed at ensuring that potential reviewers know their identity, contact the Program Co-Chairs.
 Otherwise, you should not treat double-anonymous reviewing differently from other reviewing.
 In particular, refrain from seeking out information on the authors’ identity, but if you discover it accidentally this will not automatically disqualify you as a reviewer.
-Use your best judgment.
+Use your best judgement.

 Q: How do we handle potential conflicts of interest since I cannot see the author names?

 A: The conference review system will ask that you identify conflicts of interest when you get an account on the submission system.

 Q: How should I avoid learning the authors’ identity, if I am using web-search in the process of performing my review?

 A: You should make a good-faith effort not to find the authors’ identity during the review period, but if you inadvertently do so, this does not disqualify you from reviewing the paper.
 As part of the good-faith effort, please turn off Google Scholar auto-notifications.
 Please do not use search engines with terms like the paper’s title or the name of a new system being discussed.
 If you need to search for related work you believe exists, do so after completing a preliminary review of the paper.

 The above guidelines are partly based on the PLDI FAQ on double-anonymous reviewing and the ICSE 2022 guidelines on double-anonymous submissions.